My son was able to complete school because of my involvement in the IGA, says Alice

 These beneficiaries have seen tremendous improvements in their lives since they engaged in the IGA.
 Alice Bonsu is part of the group in the Mehame community.
 She recounts her experience for us;

 “The IGA has been of great benefit to me.
 We were trained in soap making in 2016 to produce soaps for sale as a group.
-We were also supported to start maize farms to early this year.
-We couldn’t plant all the maize seeds at ones.
+We were also supported to start maize farms earlier this year.
+We couldn’t plant all the maize seeds at once.
 We had to divide it and the other materials into two.
-Most of us cultivated what was left during the July season.
+Most of us cultivated what was left in July.
 I just harvested six bags of maize from my farm which I am currently drying for sale.
-It will bring me an income of about GHC900.
+It will bring me an income of about GHC900.”

 Through the income from this IGA, I provide for the needs of my children, support them in getting educational materials for school and provide other relevant housekeeping needs of the family.